Art Holding Memorial Arena - More Information

 • Adopted the Active Transportation Plan, which prioritizes walking and cycling options and commits the Village to the improvement of walking and cycling connections.

-• Sets a long-term goal of reducing per capita greenhouse gas emissions in the Village by 33% below 2007 levels by 2050.
+• The Village adopted an updated Official Community Plan in 2021 which sets several long-term goals for reducing per capita greenhouse gas emissions in the Village by 33% below 2007 levels by 2050

 Public Works & Infrastructure